seanfisk/mastering-eos/_sources/user-level-sw/linuxbrew.txt

  Linuxbrew
 ===========

-Linuxbrew is a package manager for GNU/Linux systems.
+Linuxbrew_ is a package manager for GNU/Linux systems.
 The main advantage of Linuxbrew over system package managers like Apt and Yum is that it allows installation of software on a per-user basis.
-Linuxbrew is a Linux port of Homebrew, the popular package manager for Mac OS X. As such, some of its packages still contain Mac-specific code or do not yet build on GNU/Linux.
+Linuxbrew is a Linux port of Homebrew_, the popular package manager for Mac OS X. As such, some of its packages still contain Mac-specific code or do not yet build on GNU/Linux.
 Your mileage may vary, but in general Linuxbrew works quite well.

 .. important::